Epipremnum (ep-ih-PREM-num), known as Pothos plants, is one of the few successful genera enjoyed in homes and offices.

 How To Propagate ‘NJoy’ Pothos

-Read our article for Tips on How To Propagate Pothos
+Related: Tips on How To Propagate Pothos

 Place the cutting in either nutrient-infused water or moist soil until roots form.
 Do not let the soil dry out.

-Pothos N’Joy Pests or Diseases
+Pothos N’Joy Pests Or Diseases

 Root rot is the biggest disease ‘NJoy’ faces, although it can grow hydroponically.
 This is usually caused by overwatering.
 So it’s best to ensure the top of the soil is dry between waterings.

 Due to the presence of calcium oxalate crystals within all parts of this plant, Pothos is considered toxic to both humans and pets.